MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/sign-starknet-data.md

 ## Sign a transaction

-You can sign a transaction using the `wallet.account.signer.signTransaction` function:
+Sign a Starknet transaction using the following:

 <Tabs>
   <TabItem value="get-starknet" default>